 by Terry Heick

-iPads are the worst technology students will ever use.
+iPads are the worst technology many students will ever use.

 –then we’ve suitably altered the conversation from a matter of positions (check yes or no) to a matter of design (audience, purpose, and possibility).

 We usually think of technology as a progressive thing, but any technology dates itself immediately through its form.
 Electricity, the wheel, paper, the printing press, metal working, mass transportation, masonry, and more are all forms of technology.
-Technology isn’t a leading edge, but a human practice.
+Technology isn’t a ‘leading edge’ but a tool of human practice.

 And, as such, it can both extend our humanity or reduce it based on its application.

 On a day to day basis, human processes are based on prevailing local technology.
 That is, we usually use what’s available to us to express our collective humanity (for better or for worse).
 To solve problems, reduce inefficiencies, or create opportunities, we turn to the technology that is accessible to us, usually in the form of tools and processes.